 Almost everyone feels like they are in a pressure cooker when it comes to any type of bargaining, and salary negotiation is no exception.
 But it doesn’t have to be that way.
-A little knowledge can turn the heat down and give you confidence in this business discussion.
+A little knowledge can turn the heat down and give you confidence in this business discussion on your dental salary.

 This guide is about sharpening your negotiating skills with some insider tips on how employers think about money and how you can ask for what you want.

-Salary negotiation can be very uncomfortable. if you have been out of work for quite a while, the idea of being back in a job is so attractive you may not negotiate your salary for fear you will not be hired.
+Dental salary negotiation can be very uncomfortable.
+If you have been out of work for quite a while, the idea of being back in a job is so attractive you may not negotiate your salary for fear you will not be hired.
 You may accept any salary just to get back to work.
 Continue reading to learn more about preparing yourself for this process.

 The “perfect job” you found isn’t really perfect unless it pays enough to support your lifestyle or at least pays for the essentials.
 Before you start looking for a job, you should know how much money you need to pay the bills and to live comfortably.